higgsjs/Higgs/README.md

 `higgs file1.js file2.js -- 0 1 2`

-These arguments will be evaluated as JS code in the global scope and inserted in a global `arguments` array.
+These arguments will be evaluated as JS code in the global scope and the resulting values inserted in a global `arguments` array.

 **Notes:**
  - You may wish to use `rlwrap` for a better REPL experience.